scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 + P2*.
 We cannot think about what does not exist.
 + C*.
 So, change is unthinkable.

-Empedocles agree with P2.
+Empedocles agrees with P2.
 He agrees, in effect, that change is impossible if it involves coming to be from what does not exist.
 This is why Empedocles denies that there is any generation or destruction:

 > ...There is coming to be of not a single one of all mortal things, nor is there any end of deadly death ....(Empedocles B8)

 This is a reasonable point to make if we assume that Socrates' generation involves Socrates changing from not-existing to existing.
 Socrates' generation, then, would involve Socrates coming to exist from what does not exist.
 A similar argument can be run for destruction.

 Empedocles agrees with Parmenides on this point; that there is no generation or destruction.
 But, he denies that every change involves coming from what does not exist.
-Many changes, Empedocles, claims are best described as coming from what is not F. For instance, Socrates' music lesson is best described as Socates becoming musical from being unmusical.
-His catching a cold is best described as Socrates becoming sick from being healthy.
-The descriptions of these changes use the predicative sense of 'to be' and not the existential sense of the verb.
-Parmenides' argument fails when we consider the predicative use.
+Many changes, Empedocles claims, are best described as coming from what is not F. For instance, Socrates' music lesson is best described as Socrates becoming musical from being unmusical.
+His catching a cold is best described as him becoming sick from being healthy.
+The descriptions of these changes uses the predicative sense of 'to be' and not the existential sense of the verb.
+Parmenides' argument fails when we describe change using the predicative sense of the verb 'to be'.

 + P1**.
-Change invovles coming to be F from what is not F.
+Change involves coming to be F from what is not F.
 + P2**.
 We cannot think about what does not exist.
 + C**.
 So, change is unthinkable.

 This argument is not valid; the conclusion does not follow from the premises.
-It is analagous to the following argument:
+It is analogous to the following argument:

 + Every bank is adjacent to some river.
 + The Chase building on Lexington and 72nd is a bank.
-+ Thererfore, the Chase building is adjacent to some river.
++ Therefore, the Chase building is adjacent to some river.

-Obviously, this is invalid because it confuses two meanings of the word, 'bank'.
+Obviously, this is invalid because it confuses two meanings of the word, 'bank'; the conclusion does not follow from the premises.
 There is a difference between money banks and river banks.
+Likewise, if 'to be' is used in one way to describe change and a used a different way to describe what we cannot think about, then the argument in invalid.

 ## Empedocles positive theory

+Notice that Empedocles does not believe in generation and destruction.
+He does not believe that cats are born, trees rot, paintings are created, etc. He agrees with Parmenides that such changes are impossible.
+His disagreement with Parmenides is over other kinds of change, changes like coming to be sick from being healthy.
+He thinks that Parmenides' argument fails to disprove the existence of such changes.
+Parmenides proceeds to offer a cosmology, a theory of the world that relies only on some eternal elements and their alterations.

 > Hear first the four roots of all things: Shining Zeus [fire] and life-bringing Hera [air] and Aidoneus [earth] and Nestis [water] who with her tears moistens mortal Springs.
 (B6)

 > And these [sc. the elements] never cease continually interchanging, at one time all coming together into one by Love, and at another each being borne apart by the hatred of Strife.
 (43=B17, line 6)

+Parmenides here identifies six principles, four passive principles, and two active principles.

 | Active Principles  | Passive Principles  |